• Skip to primary navigation

 Is the account manager same as sales?

-Account managers are in charge of overseeing client accounts once a sales rep has closed the business
+Account managers are to oversee client accounts once a sales rep has closed the business

 What is the career path of an account manager?